lando-cal/tech-notes/time.md

 # RFC 3339

-RFC 3339 is considered a profile of ISO 8601.
+RFC 3339 is considered a profile of ISO 8601\.
+It defines a profile of ISO 8601 for use in Internet protocols and standards.
+It explicitly excludes durations and dates before the common era.
+The more complex formats such as week numbers and ordinal days are not permitted.

 - <https://tools.ietf.org/html/rfc3339>